How to Spend a Weekend in Turin: 10 Best Things to Do

 Unfortunately, it was completely booked – which I was surprised by, seeing as Turin isn’t a tourist hub and it was shoulder season.
 Therefore, I recommend booking tickets in advance if this is a must-see during your Turin trip.

-8. Piazza Vittorio Veneto
+8. Chill Like a Local in Piazza Vittorio Veneto

 In the end, this was my favorite of the many piazzas I saw in Turin!